adriesse/pvpltools-python/README.md

 Development status
 ------------------

-2020-11-26
+2020-11-27
 - The new module `module_efficiency.py` now contains functions for:
     - the new ADR model
+    - HEY
+    - MotherPV
+    - PVGIS
+    - MPM5
+    - MPM6

 2020-02-29

 - The main building blocks for the Energy Rating calculation are complete.
-- A higher level function of example script may be coming soon.
+- A higher level function of example script may be coming some day.

 Copyright